 We, lovers of elegance and advocates of a lifestyle in which elegance is not relegated to the mundane, know for instance the sum of skill and work it takes to make a beautiful suit following the rules of sartorial art, or to make a beautiful pair of good year assembled shoes with round edges.

 These gestures and ancestral techniques, these unique skills have genuine WORTH in the mechanical world in which we live today.
 It is those values that PG has decided to defend without compromise.

-If you need further convincing, pay a visit to a bespoke workshop (Cifonelli, Camps de Lucca, Attolini for suits, Charvet or Lucca for shirts, or Corthay, Gomez, Delos or Bestetti for footwear).
+If you need further convincing, pay a visit to a bespoke workshop (Cifonelli, Camps de Luca, Attolini for suits, Charvet or Luca for shirts, or Corthay, Gomez, Delos or Bestetti for footwear).
 You will immediately understand what I mean by WORTH when you see these noble artisans working tirelessly for our elegance and pleasure.

 Take the time to understand and admire these extremely complex gestures: embroidering a gimp (the so-called Milanese buttonhole), hand-assembling a damp shoulder with a hot iron, or the extremely physically taxing gestures of a bespoke boot-maker sitting at his workbench and sweating over his art…

 Needless to say, bespoke (textile or shoe) addicts know better than anyone the hundreds of hours of work concealed behind a bespoke suit or a pair of bespoke shoes.

 Nevertheless, the idea of WORTH also applies to other labels that remain uncompromising on the quality of their ready-to-wear products (Arnys, Guyot) and go through the effort of finding the best workshops capable of providing the best possible quality to their demanding patrons.